If your dog fouls in any public area you are required to clean up, and properly dispose of it.

 To tackle dog fouling issues we do rely on help from members of the public reporting issues and providing us with sufficient levels of evidence.

 We aim to keep public areas clean and free from dog mess.
 If you are aware of a particular problem area that needs cleaning please tell us about it.

 What should I use to clear up after my dog?

 Please pick up dog faeces with something like a small plastic bag.
 The bag should be as small as possible otherwise the bin quickly becomes full of plastic rather than dog waste.

 Please do not throw your bagged waste into the hedge.
-Instead, take it to the nearest litter / dog waste bin.
+Instead, take it to the nearest litter or dog waste bin.
 Anyone caught throwing bagged dog waste will face a £150 fixed penalty or prosecution.

 Dog fouling reports by Parish